PegasusWang/booknotes/docs/golang/concurrency-in-go/concurrency_in_go.md

 ### The or-channel pattern

-At tiems you may find yourself wanting to combine one or more done channels into a single done channel that closes if any of its component channels close.
+At times you may find yourself wanting to combine one or more done channels into a single done channel that closes if any of its component channels close.
 This pattern creates a composite done channel through recursion and goroutiens.